 Using the pencil, make a dot where you want the piercing to go.

 Start drilling, making sure you're holding the drill bit straight and not at an angle.
 Little twists of plastic will start coming out the sides.
 Once you've gone all the way through, remove the bits of plastic and you're done!
+This method leaves a nice round hole with no black soot and no build-up of melted plastic to scrape off.

 One of my Pullip dolls, Cornice, came with factory piercings and earrings that go through the ear lobe instead of into the head.
 You could also make these using the hand drill.